 We got up At 5:30am this morning, celebrated Mass, had a quick cup of coffee and then we were off.
 Have you ever been to a walk-across border?
 Not me.
 Do you know there is actually a part in the middle that is called “no-man’s land” and it is not under the jurisdiction of either country?
 Wow.
 Anyway, we walked across the bridge towards Myanmar, and once we got to immigration there the 45-minute entry process began.
 I’ll be honest, I had been afraid of what they might do, but it really wasn’t that bad.
 They just had us fill in some documents, took our picture, had us go from one office to the next for more bureaucratic stuff, took away our passports (which they promised to give back when we will leave the country), and we were done.

 Luckily our Myanmar contact – Fr.
 Angelo Saipiain – had arranged to have a driver for us to take us on the three-hour drive to Kengtung (o Chiayang Thung… or any of the other 30 different ways of writing it).
 His name was Sai.
 Lucky for us Sai spoke some English and very good Thai (so he could communicate with Fr.
 Claudio when we weren’t connecting in English).
 Also, he had a lot of “friends” along the way, so our passage to Kengtung really went off without a hitch.
+You have to understand, Myanmar is a quite corrupt country.
+I thought it was communist but I was corrected – it is a socialist state.
+What is the difference you might ask?
+(I did.)
+Dictators.
+Anyway, Sai knew exactly who to pay bribes to along the way so that we wouldn’t get held up or “overly inspected” in any of the 5 checkpoints.
+No, it’s not a problem.
+That’s just how “the system” works here.

 On our way to Kengtung, we stopped off in Mong Lin.
 This was one place that Frs.
 Claudio, Sergio and I had been hoping to be able to visit, but many times the government has the area closed off “for your safety”.
 Lucky for us, today it was not.
 This place is very special because one of PIME’s mythical missionaries, Fr.
 Clemente Vismara, started this mission some 90 years ago.
 Fr.
 Clemente wrote many interesting letters, and you can read some of them by going to PIME’s website (below).
 Anyway, when he arrived Fr.
 Clemente was looking for land to start a mission complex and this land – which at the time was in the middle of virgin forest land – was given to him by the tribal people because it was believed to be inhabited by the spirits.
 They figured that the spirits would kill him off.
 (Which, of course, they didn’t.)
 He also built a boarding house for abandoned boys here.
 In fact, many times he would go around the village and BUY the children that parents were trying to sell.
 They were selling their children to buy more opium.
 Well, eventually the rumor started that maybe he was eating the children.
 So when the parents would ask him about this, he would look them squarely in the face and say, “Yes, and then I’m coming back to eat you, too!”
 This is the original house he built as well as the original Church.
 Also, notice the beautiful mural with the traditional tribal people from within the Church.